UCLA completes desert sweep with 81-76 win over Arizona

 UCLA held Arizona without a field goal for more than five minutes to push the lead to 62-54 midway through, but the Wildcats clawed back.

-The Bruins didn't hit a field goal over the final 4:38, but played well enough on defense to close it out.
+The game remained lose until the closing minutes, when UCLA clamped down on defense.
+The Bruins didn't hit a field goal over the final 4:38, but harassed the Wildcats enough to close it out.

 BIG PICTURE